====== TensorFlow Python Virtual Environment ======

 # Name Version Build Channel

-All versions of the TensorFlow virtualenv will be stored in the common base directory, ''$WORKDIR/sw/tensorflow''; each virtualenv must have a unique name that will become the VALET version of TensorFlow.
-In this tutorial, the latest version of TensorFlow (with GPU support) is version 2.2.0, but the newest non-GPU version available with Python 3.8 is 2.3.0.
-An appropriate version for the former would be ''2.2.0:gpu'' and the latter ''2.3.0:intel,python3.8''.
+All versions of the TensorFlow virtual environment will be stored in the directory ''$WORKDIR/sw/tensorflow''; each virtual environment must have a unique name that will become the VALET version of TensorFlow.
+In this tutorial, we will install the Tensorflow version 2.17.0 with the CPU support and with CUDA support.
+An appropriate version for the former would be ''2.17.0:cpu'' and the latter ''2.17.0:cuda''.
 Those versions can be translated to VALET-friendly directory names:

 The virtualenvs are created using the ''%%--%%prefix'' option to specify the directories created above: